be-dotcom/alx-pre_course/0x01-git/README.md

-Selina has updated this readme
+Selina has updated this readme now